Mount Ginini: Geography

-The summit of the mountain is located within the ACT, and is the third highest mountain in the Territory.
+The summit of the mountain is located within the ACT, and is the seventh highest mountain in the Territory.
 The ACT portion of the mountain is located in Bimberi Nature Reserve and Namadgi National Park and the NSW portion in Kosciuszko National Park.
 It is often climbed by bushwalkers from Corin Dam, as it is a few hours' hike.
 The mountain is close to the Ginini Flats Wetlands Ramsar Site.

 Facilities

 The mountain is home to an Airservices Australia installation serving as part of the AERIES network and as a transceiver for communications between ATCs and aircraft.
-It also hosts a repeater station for the local amateur radio club.
+It also hosts a repeater station (VK1RGI) for the local amateur radio club.
 The transmitter tower is located at 35°31′46.61″S 148°46′21.06″E.

 Climate

-Mount Ginini has a subpolar oceanic climate (Cfc) with mild summers and cold winters.
+Mount Ginini has a subpolar oceanic climate (Cfc) with cool to mild summers and cold, very snowy winters.